s1owjke/prisma-rls/README.md

 ### Context

-Since Prisma doesn't support context to pass data to the [extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions), you will typically extend the client per request (based on role associated with auth token):
+Since Prisma doesn't support passing context to [extensions](https://www.prisma.io/docs/orm/prisma-client/client-extensions), you will generally extend the client for each request, depending on the role associated with the auth token:

 ```typescript
 import { Prisma, PrismaClient } from "@prisma/client";